 #4 Fix Joints That Aren’t Perfect

-If through some unfortunate accident you do end up with joints that aren’t good replace them.
-This is invaluable tip I’ve learnt since talking to other enthusiasts at shows and exhibitions over the last 4 years.
-All railways have their weak spots – even if we don’t care to admit them – but if you want a reliable railway that’s fun to operate and watch you need to tackle them and get correct those bad joints.
+This is an invaluable tip I’ve learnt since talking to other enthusiasts at shows and exhibitions over the last years.
+All railways have their weak spots — even if we don’t care to admit them — but if you want a reliable railway that’s fun to operate and watch you need to tackle them and get correct those bad joints.

 It’s a lot of work to cut out a section of track — which is why you should fix joints first time in point 3 — but if you’ve got problematic joints them get rid of them and the sooner the better.
 See my previous post on replacing laid track on how to do this.

-Extra: Gaps between rails aren’t always a bad thing and you might choose to actually engineer.
-In The Story of the Craig and Mertonford Railway narrow gauge modelling pioneer P. D. Hancock said that he left gaps in the running rails so the trains create the distinctive clickety-click, clickety-click.
-Personally, I never got on with this but it’s something to consider when laying track and I’d love to hear from you if you do this!
+Extra: Gaps between rails aren’t always a bad thing and you might choose to actually engineer to them in.
+In The Story of the Craig and Mertonford Railway modelling pioneer, P. D. Hancock explained how he left gaps in the running rails so the trains create the distinctive clickety-click, clickety-click.
+I never got on with this but it’s popular and something to consider when laying track and I’d love to hear from you if you do this!

 #5 Smooth and Easy